News & Announcements

 Customizing your team’s retention policy

 Some teams may find they want a more aggressive deletion schedule, or that they need to hold onto outdated deploys a little longer.
-Customers on Netlify Business and Enterprise plans will have the option to customize their retention policy:
+Customers on Netlify Enterprise plans will have the option to customize their retention policy:

 To customize the policy, developers can go to Site Settings > Build & deploy > Automatic deploy deletion and choose one of the available retention options.